shellmonk/idea-to-product-talk/talk.md

 ---

+## Cost of running your system

+- Utilize online calculators <!-- .element: class="fragment" data-fragment-index="1" -->
+- Be as precise as you can <!-- .element: class="fragment" data-fragment-index="2" -->
+- Again, keep your client in the loop <!-- .element: class="fragment" data-fragment-index="3" -->

+---

 ## 6. Maintenance

 - If you did everything correctly until now, maintenance will be a piece of cake <!-- .element: class="fragment" data-fragment-index="1" -->